23f3001694/tds-p-1/README.md

-# TDS Project 1 - Automated GitHub Pages Deployment System
+# Automated GitHub Pages Deployment System

 A minimal, modular system that automatically generates web applications using LLM, deploys them to GitHub repositories, enables GitHub Pages, and notifies evaluation servers.
 Built for the Tools in Data Science (TDS) course.